plain-JavaScript/awesome-list/README.md

 ### Beginners

 Are you a youngster and want to play with computers?
 A program that runs a JavaScript script is available on virtually computers, tablets and phones.
 Ditto the software to write programs - a text editor.
-So you can start today.
+So you can start today!

 ### STEAM skills but little programming experience